mtxrii/Mingress/README.md

   <img src="screenshots/search.PNG" width="30%">
 </div>

+## Purpose
+This web app was originally created to test out a backend with Go, but now serves as a fun public record of random hypothetical products that anyone can access and modify.
+Check it out at [mingress.edavalos.com](https://mingress.edavalos.com/)

 ## The Stack
 This repository only contains the frontend, but the full application also stores and manages data.
 The backend source code can be found under the sister repository [Ingress](https://github.com/mtxrii/Ingress).